Morpheme Terminalia Arjuna

-Heart and liver ailments have become rampant with a shift in life style.
+Heart and liver ailments have become rampant with changes in lifestyle.
 With both husband and wife working and leading a stressful life, these problems have become very common.
 The increase in the intake of junk food has also an adverse effect on our health.
 Many people try to avoid such issues with a healthy lifestyle and healthy eating habits.
 Routine exercise regime is a must for a fit heart and body.

 - It supports a healthy heart.